 Each of these dimensions seems to have been present in the New Testament era, but became largely lost in the mediaeval church.
 The church should be the organisation that works out D1, D2 and D3 in harmony in all cultural contexts, but instead it became self-serving.
 Each began to be rediscovered at a different period in history over the past 500 years, giving rise to different movements and mindsets.
 500 years ago the first was rediscovered via the Reformation.
 150 years ago the second was rediscovered via the Holiness and Pentecostal movements.
 Today the third is being rediscovered.

+The three dimensions are different from each other but each contains echoes of the others, because in God's eyes, they are inseparable.
 The three working together bring a full, rich, glorious redemption that satisfies and transforms all spheres of life (Romans 8:28-end).
 With only one or two, salvation remains one-dimensional or flat two-dimensional.

 This page is in process of construction.
 Some of the above are incomplete, some only in outline form.
 Please enjoy what is there.

 But I didn't have any experience of God in my life.

 My salvation had but one dimension.

 Through Philippians 2:13 I began to discover new things.

 Prayers centred on me, God and those I loved.